janwilmake/LLMTEXT-mcp/llmtext-mcp/ADR.md

 3. **wrong content-type**. ensure to respond with either text/plain or text/markdown.
 4. **the content is the full docs**. the content must contain markdown links to docs, not all docs in one page
 5. **links return html**. the links must lead to a text/markdown or text/plain acceptable response.

+Lots of llms.txt are low quality and the guidelines from the standard are ambiguous.